 In a similar vein, the at-fault driver may choose to flee if he was drinking and driving.
 The legal blood alcohol content (BAC) limit is .08%.
 When drivers go over this limit, then they are breaking the law, and could face a conviction for a DUI.
 For many drivers, the risk of facing a conviction for a hit-and-run is far less of a concern than facing charges for a DUI.

-If you have found yourself the victim of a hit-and-run, chances are the at-fault driver fled because they broke the law in some way and does not want to be caught.
+If you have found yourself the victim of a hit-and-run in Dallas, chances are the at-fault driver fled because they broke the law in some way and does not want to be caught.
 The police may be your best resource to track the at-fault driver down.

 Collisions happen in seconds, and if you were injured, you may not have been paying close attention to the other driver.
 You should report the incident to police as soon as you can anyway.
 Remember, hit-and-runs are illegal, so the police have a vested interest in finding the at-fault driver and bringing them to justice.
 You can help this process by giving the police as much information you can.
 Important pieces of evidence you can provide are: